Josef37/screeps-min-cut-wall/README.md

 We create a weighted directed graph where the vertices represent walkable positions.
 Edges connect neighboring vertices (by walking).\
 Additionally we create a source node for the center and a target node for all exits.

-- Connect all walkable positions - which are not in the center - to each other.
+- Connect all buildable positions (not wall, center or near exit) to each other.
 - Connect the source node to all positions next to the center.
-- Connect all positions next to an exit to the target node.
+- Collect all positions that are next to an exit.
+Connect their neighbors to the target.

 ### Step 2 - `transformGraph`